 When separated parents can agree to the critical issues of child custody and child support, their children benefit.
 Both public policy and common sense tell us that it is far better for children to see their parents act in a mature, harmonious manner than it is to see their parents fight during an already difficult period of time.
 We encourage our clients to attempt to reach amicable agreements and believe that it is important to understand their options when it comes to agreements.

-Notably, in order to enforce a separation agreement, a wronged party to the contract must file a lawsuit for breach of contract.
-One of the downsides regarding separation agreements is that courts do not have to enforce the child custody or child support portions of the agreements and can always modify the terms if it is in the child’s best interest to do so.
-However, child custody and support orders can also be modified at anytime if one parent can show that the circumstances have change substantially and the minor child or children are affected.
+Notably, in order to enforce a post separation agreement, a wronged party to the contract must file a lawsuit for breach of contract.
+One of the downsides regarding post separation agreements is that courts do not have to enforce the child custody or child support portions of the agreements and can always modify the terms if it is in the child’s best interest to do so.

-Examples of this are if the court feels that the agreement does not provide enough visitation to a parent to foster a continued parent-child relationship and if the agreement provides inadequate financial support for the child.
+Examples of this are if the court feels that the agreement does not provide enough visitation to a parent to foster a continued parent child relationship, or, if the agreement provides inadequate financial support for the child.

 Child Support Consent Order